nordnet/nordnet-release-plugin/README.md

 ```

-If you are using `require.ensure()` to create split points and want to make sure that all of them don't end up in `base.js` then consider using set up describe below.
+If you are using `require.ensure()` to create split points and want to make sure that all of them don't end up in `.js` for your entry point then consider using set up describe below.

 Define a code split point using `require.ensure` and provide a chunk name, see [require.ensure][require-ensure] for more details